OpenDMA/opendma-spec/OpenDMA-Spec.md

 - Container
   A *Container* holds a set of containable objects that are said to be contained in this Container.
-This list of containees is build up with Association objects based on references to the containmer and the containee.
+This list of containees is build up with Association objects based on references to the container and the containee.
 This allows an object to be contained in multiple Containers or in no Container at all.
 A Container does not enforce a loop-free single rooted tree.
 Use a folder instead for this requirement.

 - Containable